Wider Staines Sustainable Transport Package (STP)

 This corridor stretches from Stanwell to the A30 Bulldog junction at its southern end.
 Improvements have been made along Town Lane through the construction of a shared-use path as far south as Ashford Hospital.

 6. Stanwell walking and bus corridor improvements

-Existing bus stops across the Stanwell area will be upgraded to improve facilities for users.
+Bus stops across the Stanwell area have been upgraded to improve facilities for users.
 This includes the installation of new bus shelters, seating and 'real-time passenger information' screens.
-Accessibility will be improved through the installation of raised kerbs to make it easier for people to get on and off of buses.
+Accessibility has also been improved through the installation of raised kerbs to make it easier for people to get on and off of buses.